 Ummm, not really what I had expected

-As.far.as.any.decent outlet goes, we were met with many top branded retailers from every direction, along with all their high quality products that were subjected to their advertised fantastic outlet-discounts.
 Then, we were all hit with much disappointment.
-We noticed most, if not all, prices weren’t what they seem.
+We noticed most if not all, prices weren’t what they seem.
 It’s an old retail marketing black-hat trick.
 Jack your prices up to then put them down to whatever discount percentage off the price to give that outlet feel.

 No, we weren’t happy.
 I just couldn’t see myself enjoying a meaty burger as I crunch through the toast.
 It was just an uncomfortable feeling.
-What made things worse was the people behind us had buns!
-Confused and upset about this, they had advised us it was yet another mistake of theirs to make and serve the group behind us before us.
-Not to mention it was the insult after injury.
+To add insult to injury, the people behind us had buns!
+Confused and upset about this, they had advised us it was yet another mistake of theirs to serve the group behind us first.

 We got a full refund (even our half-finished drinks).
 It was only too late that I had checked the reviews for the burger restaurant, to which most were horrendous.
 It highlights how important reviews are these days when trying to avoid disappointment from so many seemingly great products and services.